-- Estimated survival of less than six months according to their primary care physician (i.e., hospice eligible) for participants in the progressive illness category (Last Gift Cohort) - Capacity to provide informed consent in English (or if lacking capacity, has next of kin with capacity to provide informed consent in English) - Co-enrolled in CNTN and agree to an autopsy and organ donation upon death via CNTN.
+- Age≥18, HIV infected - Estimated survival of less than six months according to their primary care physician (i.e., hospice eligible). - Capacity to provide informed consent in English (or if lacking capacity, has next of kin with capacity to provide informed consent in English)

+• Co-enrolled in CNTN and agree to an autopsy and organ donation upon death via CNTN.
 Participant Informed Consent for autopsy will be reviewed and discussed with next of kin in order to minimize concerns or conflicts at the time of death.